jesse-prpic/JessePrpic_T1A1/README.md

 "Language-learning models like ChatGPT significantly benefit written and technical works such as reports and software projects by generating content like text and code snippets, enhancing clarity through improved structure and readability suggestions, efficiently retrieving and summarising information for research and technical details, supporting translation tasks for multilingual documentation, automating routine writing tasks and report generation, aiding in code review and quality assurance processes, providing interactive support for software usage queries, and facilitating collaboration among team members." (chatGPT, 2024).

-Now, I don't know about you - but that was a lot of information all at once and feels like a computer has spat it out.
+Now, I don't know about you - but that was a lot of information all at once and feels like a computer spat it out.

 Although chatGPT brought up some great points; in a report done from January 2024 (Samala, A et al, 2024) explains that the advantages of language-learning tools like chatGPT is the capacity to provide personalised and adaptive learning whilst also having instant feedback and being accessible.
-However, it can be noted that the drawbacks are the emotional intelligence, overreliance on technology and privacy concerns; this also combined with the legal and ethical impacts on where the information is coming from and whether it is factual, This will be covered in the next portion of this workbook.
+However, it can be noted that the drawbacks are the emotional intelligence, overreliance of the technology and privacy concerns; this also combined with the legal and ethical impacts on where the information is coming from and whether it is factual, This will be covered in the next portion of this workbook.

 ##### References
 Samala, Agariadne & Zhai, Xiaoming & Aoki, Kumiko & Bojic, Ljubisa & Zikic, Simona.
 (2024).
 An In-Depth Review of ChatGPT’s Pros and Cons for Learning and Teaching in Education.
 International Journal of Interactive Mobile Technologies (iJIM).
 18. 96-117.
 10.3991/ijim.v18i02.46509.

 ## Q10
-### Explain the legal and ethical impacts of the usage of language-learning model technologies (such as ChatGPT) in written and technical works, such as reports and software projects.

 #### Answer
 As we have touched upon the uses, the benefits and the drawbacks of chatGPT, it is important to understand how this advanced piece of technology is growing in a way that may impact legal and ethical behaviours.